olets/zsh-abbr-v5-docs/docs/installation.md

 ## Manual

+- Either download the latest release's archive from <https://github.com/olets/zsh-abbr/releases> and expand it (ensures you have the latest official release)
+- or clone a single brach branch:
+    ```shell:no-line-numbers
+    git clone https://github.com/olets/zsh-abbr --single-branch --branch <branch> --depth 1
+    ```
+    Replace `<branch>` with a branch name.
+Good options are `main` (for the latest stable release), `next` (for the latest release, even if it isn't stable).

-Clone this repo and add `source path/to/zsh-abbr.zsh` to your `.zshrc`.
-Then restart zsh:
+Then add `source path/to/zsh-abbr.zsh` to your `.zshrc` (replace `path/to/` with the real path), and restart zsh:

 ```shell:no-line-numbers
 exec zsh